lisphilar/covid19-sir/README.md

     - Basic class of ODE models
     - SIR, SIR-D, SIR-F, SIR-FV and SEWIR-F model
 - Parameter Estimation of ODE models with Optuna and numerical simulation
-- Predict the number of cases with user-defined parameter values
+- Simulate the number of cases with user-defined parameter values

 ## Inspiration
 - Monitor the spread of COVID-19